Donetsk, Rostov Oblast: History

 The settlement was founded in 1681 by the Don Cossacks.
+It was controlled by various factions between 1918 and 1920, i.e. the Don Soviet Republic, the Don Republic, Soviet Russia and Soviet Ukraine.
+From 1920 to 1924, it was administratively part of the Donets Governorate of Ukraine.
+During World War II, it was occupied by Germany in 1942–1943.

 It was known as Gundorovka until 1955.
 A museum called the Donetsk Museum of History and Ethnography was built in the city in 2005.

 Administrative status

 Within the framework of administrative divisions, it is incorporated as Donetsk Urban Okrug—an administrative unit with the status equal to that of the districts.
 As a municipal division, this administrative unit also has urban okrug status.